 Place the remote water heater switch in the ON position.
-The switch is located in the lower right corner of the monitor panel (as shown below).
-If the switch light comes on, place the switch in OFF position and wait 5 minutes.
-The switch light will only come on in the event of water heater malfunction or if the flame fails to light.
+This switch is located in the lower right corner of the display panel.
+If the red fault light comes on, place the switch in OFF position and wait 5 minutes.
+The red fault light will only come on in the event of water heater malfunction or if the flame fails to light.
 After the required delay, again place switch in ON position.
-It may take more than one start attempt when unit is being used for the first time or after the LP gas bottle has been refilled.
-For complete shutdown, place switch in OFF position.
+If the water heater turns on a green light will show on the display panel.
+It may take more than one start attempt when the water heater is being used for the first time or after the LP gas bottle has been refilled.
+To turn the water heater completely off place the switch in OFF position.